zachmccabe/zachmccabe.github.io/just_ask.md

 Using questions this way can be helpful in cross-cultural situations, I think.

-"Everything you're sure is right can be wrong in another place."
-Barbara Kingsolver's "The Poisonwood Bible"
+_"Everything you're sure is right can be wrong in another place,"_ observes a character in Barbara Kingsolver's novel "The Poisonwood Bible".

 The communication signal:noise ratio falls through the floor when you're in another place.
 You're overwhelmed.
 You're under pressure.
 Just when you need to think critically about your own assumptions – you can't.
 Heuristics keep tripping you up.